ojruss/Jumpy-Bird/README.md

 # Jumpy Bird
-Here we having my first game...
+Here we havemy first game...
 If you couldn't tell...

 This is my first adventure into game development!